 With more than thirty years of successful executive leadership for America’s most respected, innovative, and accomplished major-league orchestras Paul Hogle has developed a vast network of leaders in the performing arts community.
 Paul has extensive experience in Board, volunteer, staff, political, financial, educational, and institutional arenas.

-Recently named President of the Cleveland Institute of Music – a world-renowned independent conservatory of music, Paul leads the organization’s faculty and staff, and works collectively with the board on fundraising and organizational growth.
+As President of the Cleveland Institute of Music – a world-renowned independent conservatory of music, Paul leads the organization’s faculty and staff, and works collectively with the board on fundraising and organizational growth.

 Prior to joining the Cleveland Institute of Music in 2016, Hogle served as Executive Vice President of the Detroit Symphony Orchestra (DSO).
 During his tenure, the DSO increased annual fundraising to $17 million, doubled its donor base to more than 10,000 and added nearly $40 million in new endowment commitments, which has led to operating surpluses for the past three fiscal years; built an audience development program that increased attendance and DSO’s subscription base by 50 percent; helped architect the DSO’s unprecedented, highly-publicized turnaround following one of the most tumultuous times in its history; and spearheaded investment in digital technologies that supports live webcasts of all DSO classical concerts, an initiative that reports one million views in more than 100 countries.